HCS Score

 The supply schedule is public, fixed, and permanent.
 You know exactly how many bitcoins exist and how many will ever exist.
 That level of transparency is rare in any financial system.

-Before investing in Bitcoin, ask yourself honestly:
+Before investing in Bitcoin, ask yourself honestly.

 Am I researching this properly or just following hype?
 Am I avoiding interest-based platforms and leveraged trading?
 Am I using Bitcoin for a legitimate financial purpose?
-Am I treating this as an investment, not a gambling activity?
+Am I treating this as an investment and not a gambling activity?
 Am I only investing what I can afford to lose without financial harm?

 How you use Bitcoin matters as much as what Bitcoin is.